The Cuckoo Trail

 A green corridor with a host of natural wildlife.
 Some verges are managed for wild flowers, and trees cut to allow light to reach the ground.
 Other areas are wooded and shady.
 There are good views of the surrounding countryside and plenty of rest points.
 There are lots of opportunities to pick up refreshments just a short distance from the route.

 There are benches, picnic tables and sculptures in wood and steel, as well as other artwork to look out for.
-Don’t miss the Victorian’s engineering skills in the brick arch bridges, between Hellingly and Horam and most striking example at Heathfield Tunnel (open during the summer).
+Don’t miss the Victorian’s engineering skills in the brick arch bridges, between Hellingly and Horam and most striking example at Heathfield Tunnel.

-There are lots of sights, sounds and smells to experience.
+The site is host to an array of wildlife.
 In May, look for butterflies such as the orange-tip.
 You might even see bullfinch, lesser whitethroat, cuckoos or weasels.

 Listen for the laughing call of the green woodpecker and a host of other birds.
 There’s also wild garlic at several places between Hellingly and Horam with its pungent aroma.
 In early summer, orchids grow near path edges and under trees.